IMPORTANCE OF REPLICA SAMPLES

 easier with the application of admissible chemical media for the elimination of

-colour, grease, and other impurities.
+color, grease, and other impurities.
 One finds commercially available various

 types of replicas made of different materials.
 The materials available are